craigphicks/browser-on-lxc-vpn-xephyr/README.md

-# browser-on-lxc-vpn-zephyr
+# browser-on-lxc-vpn-xephyr

-Javascript module to create (from virgin generic ub18 lxc) a turnkey linux container running firefox, vpn, and the X-server zephyr.
+Javascript module to create (from virgin generic ub18 lxc) a turnkey linux container (on the host) running firefox, vpn, and the X-server Xephyr.

+# Requirements

 Tested on host running Ubuntu 18.04.
 Requires ufw to be running on the host.

-Not yet released to NPM.
+You should have already set up VPN (e.g. on a rented VPS) and placed the client key in a file on the host:
+`/home/$USER/ffvpn-client.ovpn`.

 # Usage